 During T3 the UE shall detect beam failure and initiate link recovery.
 During T4 and T5 the UE measures and evaluate beam candidate from beam candidate set q1.

-No later than time point F occurring no later than D1 = TBD ms after the start of T5, the UE shall transmit preamble on a beam associated with the candidate beam set q1.
+No later than time point F occurring no later than D1 = [410] ms after the start of T5, the UE shall transmit preamble on a beam associated with the candidate beam set q1.
 The UE shall not transmit preamble on a beam associated with the candidate beam set q1 earlier than time point B.

 In Test 1, the UE is verified to meet the beam failure detection for BFD-RS SSB Es/Iot < -7 dB.